alasca-association/tarook/docs/user/explanation/dualstack.rst

 The ``controlPlaneEndpoint`` either has to be *one* IP address or a domain name.
 Because using a domain name would lead to the DNS resolution overhead, we decided to let the control plane be IPv4-only for now.
-However, a VIPv6 is created via Terraform and configured in HAProxy such that it can be used to connect to the control plane.
+However, a VIPv6 is created via OpenTofu and configured in HAProxy such that it can be used to connect to the control plane.

 IPv6 load-balanced services